-The Board has implemented formal procedures to handle trading in the Company's securities by Directors, employees and advisors of the Company, with the approval of the Chief Financial Officer being required before trading can occur.
+The Board has implemented formal procedures to handle trading in the Company's securities by Directors, employees and advisors of the Company, with approval being required before trading can occur.
+Approval is required to be obtained from the Chair, other Directors, CEO or the Chief Financial Officer depending on who is trading.
 A blackout period is imposed for all Directors and employees between the end of the half year and full year and the release to NZX of the result for that period.